 Class SignednessUtil provides static utility methods for working with unsigned values.
-Some of these re-implement functionality in JDK 8, making it available in earlier versions of Java.
-Others provide new functionality.
-All of them are properly annotated with @Unsigned where appropriate, so using them may reduce the number of annotations that you need to write.
+They are properly annotated with @Unsigned where appropriate, so using them may reduce the number of annotations that you need to write.

 Class SignednessUtilExtra contains more utility methods that reference packages not included in Android.
 This class is not included in checker-qual.jar, so you may want to copy the methods to your code.